Free State of Lippe

-The Free State of Lippe (Freistaat Lippe) was created following the abdication of Prince Leopold IV of the Principality of Lippe on 15 November 1918, following the German Revolution.
-It was a state in Germany during the Weimar Republic and Nazi Germany.
-After the end of the Second World War, the Control Commission for Germany – British Element (CCG/BE) abolished the state of Lippe in January 1947 and incorporated it into the new German state of North Rhine-Westphalia that had been created three months earlier.
+The Free State of Lippe (Freistaat Lippe) was the successor state to the Principality of Lippe.
+It was established following the abdication of Prince Leopold IV on 15 November 1918 during the German revolution and was a state of Germany during the Weimar Republic and Nazi Germany.
+After the end of the Second World War, the British occupation government abolished the state of Lippe in January 1947 and incorporated the area into the new German state of North Rhine-Westphalia.